Catalyst-42/KeyboardApp/README.md

 # Keyboard layout microservice app
 This app war created as a solution for one of tasks by study.
 This is a simple app, that stores information about keyboard layouts.
 Only registered users can add values to storage.

 System built on [Spring Boot](https://spring.io/projects/spring-boot) framework, uses [Spring Cloud Gateway](https://spring.io/projects/spring-cloud-gateway) as API Gateway, [Eureka Service Discovery](https://spring.io/projects/spring-cloud-netflix) for service registration, separate [PostgreSQL](https://www.postgresql.org/) databases for each service, [Spring Cloud Config](https://spring.io/projects/spring-cloud-config) for centralized configuration management, and [Feign Client](https://spring.io/projects/spring-cloud-openfeign) for service-to-service communication.
+Authorization is implemented using [JWT](https://jwt.io) tokens.
 App is ready to deploy as [Kubernetes](https://kubernetes.io/) [Minikube](https://minikube.sigs.k8s.io/) application.
 Created [Postman collection](https://www.postman.com/) for testing.

 # Requirements
 - Gradle 8